defra-design/prn-design-history/app/posts/2023-07-14-manage-a-prn-iterations-2.md

 Users might not be realising where it gets sent to, based on reading into the comments in UR

 Added EA on the confirmation page

+Regulator -

+Users need to be able to differentiate between Registered (Companies House) address, Business/head office address (if different to Registered) and site address(es) - Changed to Registered office address

+Users would like a contact for the registered address, but we need to investigate how to get this on the registration journey when that is designed.

+Some users wanted a clearer way to differentiate between Producers, Reprocessors, Exporters

+Added if they are a reprocessor etc

+Users were confused by some new terminology around user types and roles that don't align to NPWD terminology Changed to Authorised

+Regulators would expect to see role / job description/ relationship between delegated users and the organisation (particularly applied to consultants) - we don’t collect this, needs changes to enrolment

+Job titles and phone numbers would be useful for all users

+we don’t collect this, needs changes to enrolment

+Users had an expectation of being able to add / remove / amend users and user details - need to see what we want to do here - is it possible

+Filters added to waste record and PRN regulator view

+Didn’t understand revoke, they know it as ‘cancelling’ Changed revoke to cancel everywhere

+Success page - changed from revoke to cancel

+On both cancel and suspend, removed the line about emails being sent

+Reactivating after revoking has been removed as it is not how the process works

+Still to do - Make sure we have all statuses for accreditation applications

+Still to do - current accreditation balance and all transactions (waste records and PRNs) on this overview screen